See the locale. Meet the staff.

 Are you interested in moving toward a whole-food plant-based vegan lifestyle but aren’t sure about the pragmatic steps?
-We have reserved 3½ days this August in the North Carolina mountains and 3½ days this September on the North Carolina beach.
-Pick one (or both!) and join us!
+We have reserved 3½ days this August in the mountains surrounding Asheville, North Carolina.
 Show up, relax, soak up evidence-based nutrition and lifestyle information from trained practitioners, and enjoy healthy meals and their recipes.

-Our immersions are designed to be small with about eight singles or couples (8-16 people).
+Our immersions are designed to be small with about seven singles or couples (7-14 people).

 - Arrival day snack and all meals from dinner that day through breakfast on the third day.

 - Healthy whole-food plant-based vegan food with no oil.